acmpesuecc/attendance_shell/README.md

 # Attendance Taker!

+## This Repository Is Archived
+This repository is archived and no longer available to be worked on

 ### Hi!
 So im taking a PESU IO course and my throat hurts at the end of the class.
 I made this bash script `take_attendance.bash`.
 It basically reads out names for me and for each name, I have 3 options:
 1. (a) for absent -> this marks the student absent